Back to Blogs

 blog image

 Finding contextually relevant images from large datasets remains a substantial challenge in computer vision.
-Traditional search methodologies often struggle to grasp the semantic nuances of user queries because they rely on image metadata.
+Traditional search techniques often struggle to grasp the semantic nuances of user queries because they rely on image metadata.
 This usually leads to inefficient searches and inaccurate results.
-If you are working with visual datasets, traditional search methods cause significant workflow inefficiencies and potential data oversight, particularly in critical fields such as healthcare and autonomous vehicle development.

 How do we move up from searching by metadata?
 Enter semantic search!
 It uses a deep understanding of your search intent and contextual meaning to deliver accurate and semantically relevant results.
 So, how do you implement semantic search?

-Encord Active is a platform for running semantic search on your dataset.
+Encord Active is a platform for running semantic searches on your dataset.
 It uses OpenAI’s CLIP (Contrastive Language–Image Pre-Training) under the hood to understand and match the user's intent with contextually relevant images.
 This approach allows for a more nuanced, intent-driven search process.

 This guide will teach you how to implement semantic search with Encord Active to curate datasets for upstream or downstream tasks.
 More specifically, you will curate datasets for annotators to label products for an online fashion retailer.